26 Oct Teaching Future Physicians the Value of Care

 By Charlene Gaw

 My first day of medical school was a day I had been anticipating for almost a decade.
+I’m sure this is also the case for many people that study medicine in Europe and all over the world.
 It started in high school when I began volunteering at a local hospital.
 At the time, I had an idealized vision of a career in medicine.
 I hoped to spend my days caring for and listening to patients with my biggest challenge being their chief complaints.
 My journey towards this goal exposed my naiveté of the healthcare system and I soon realized this was not the healthcare world I had imagined.
 During my physician observations, I measured the time spent on administrative paperwork, saw the disparity in access to care and felt the futility of treatment.
 I soon realized that healthcare itself is truly an ailing patient, and I there is nothing I want more than to help.

 My first day of medical school at Mayo Medical School addressed this exact desire.
 We began our curriculum with the ‘Science of Healthcare Delivery’ and that I was an inaugural student of this new curriculum.
 Now, Mayo Medical School is now 1 of 11 schools nationwide that the American Medical Association is funding to accelerate change in medical education for long term impact on future medical professionals.
 The developed curriculum splits up healthcare delivery into six main sectors: (1) High Value Care, (2) Population Centered Care, (3) Team Based Care, (4) Leadership, (5) Person Centered Care, and (6) Health Policy, Economics, and Technology.
 Each section of the course is led by a knowledgeable expert in the field.